Dr Michael White

 - White MG, Al-Turaifi HR, Holliman GN, Aldibbiat A, Mahmoud A, Shaw JAM.
 Pluripotency-associated stem cell marker expression in proliferative cell cultures derived from adult human pancreas.
 Journal of Endocrinology 2011, 211(2), 169-176.

 - Armour SL, Shaw JA, White MG.
 Limitation of glucotoxicity-induced beta-cell dedifferentiation and alpha-cell transition following Nkx6.1 overexpression.
-In: Diabetes UK.
-2016, Glasgow: Diabetic Medicine.
+In: Diabetes UK Professional Conference.
+2016, Glasgow: Wiley-Blackwell.

 - Anderson SJ, White MG, Marshall HL, Shaw JA.
 Contaminating exocrine tissue as a source of MCP-1 in islet transplantation.
 In: Diabetes UK Professional Conference.
 2015, London, UK: Wiley-Blackwell.